 Q: I got a scholarship from my high school or some other outside organization- should I tell the Financial Aid Office at my college?

-A: Yes, there is a limit to the total amount of aid you can receive, including outside scholarships.
+A: Yes.
+There is a limit to the total amount of aid you can receive, including outside scholarships.
 Sometimes, outside scholarships reduce the amount you have to pay out of pocket or through loans.
 Often, outside scholarships have no impact on the aid awarded by the Financial Aid Office.
-Occasionally, outside scholarships impact grant or scholarship aid awarded by the college.
+Occasionally, outside scholarships impact grant or scholarship aid awarded by Moore.
 The Financial Aid Office will inform you if your aid changes upon notification of an outside scholarship.

 Q: What’s the most important thing I should know about the financial aid process?

 A: Complete all forms as early and as accurately as possible.
 Never pay to apply for financial aid or a scholarship.
-If you have questions, ask the Financial Aid staff.
+If you have questions, ask the Financial Aid Office at 215.965.4041 or by email at firstname.lastname@example.org. .
 Be sure to enter your name and Social Security Number exactly as they appear on your Social Security Card.